-Another category of danger is related to the Canadian goose behaviour.
+Another category of danger is related to Canadian goose behaviour.
 Once they create their nests close to the water and foliage, the geese will become territorial and establish a pattern of watchful guarding of their space.
 They can display and use aggression and are known to attack humans, particularly in periods of nesting.
 They employ the strength of their bills and wings, creating a strong possibility of a physical injury.

-The physical presence of large bird population can be harmful for agricultural areas.
+The physical presence of a large bird population can be harmful to agricultural areas.
 The constant grazing and stamping of the grass can damage the crops and erode the riverbanks, consequently compromising the flood defences.
 The birds can cause breakages of equipment and machinery, as well as faults in ventilation systems.
-Branta canadensis have also been implicated in risks for vehicles and aircrafts.
+Branta canadensis have also been implicated in risks for vehicles and aircraft.

 Removal of the Canada goose and limiting of the risk they cause is a highly specialised area of pest control and expertise.
 Approaching the problem without caution and knowledge can lead to health risks, damage or loss of property.
 Control methods are complex and require an in-depth assessment of the landscape, the particular details of the areas, the geese population, as well as knowledge of their habits.
 Only then can the professionals decide on the suitable methods and techniques for pest control to be applied in view of the particular situation and best practice in the field.